-Though the stories here were written some years ago, I loved working as a journalist and the important lessons it taught me before I began writing fiction full-time: it could always be better, tell your story and keep to the required length, you’ve got to finish the piece (stop fiddling!) and turn it in, deadlines are important, and, finally, if it’s not intriguing and well written no one will read past the first sentence.
+Though the stories here were written (now, many) years ago, I loved working as a journalist and the important lessons journalism taught me before I began writing fiction full-time: it could always be better, tell your story and don’t exceed the word count limit, you’ve got to finish it—quit fiddling—and turn it in, deadlines are sacred, and, finally, if the first sentence isn’t so compelling it hooks the reader immediately, no one will read any further.

 The other reason these stories are here is that they’re about the region where my books are set.
 Living on the edge of the nation’s capital and writing for The Washington Post meant that although I covered local events and people, the subjects also often concerned matters of national, and sometimes international, interest.

-Each story has a short description; clink on the link to open the PDF in a new browser window.
-Scroll all the way down to read two Op-Ed pieces I wrote on subjects that I’m passionate about: saving indie bookstores and raising a disabled child in America as well as my appreciation for winemaker Juanita Swedenburg, a gutsy woman whose belief in the Constitution resulted in her fight against the commerce provisions of the Twenty-First Amendment (the repeal of Prohibition) to be argued before the Supreme Court.
+Each story has a short description; click on the link to open the PDF in a new browser window.
+Scroll all the way down to read two Op-Ed pieces I wrote on subjects that I’m passionate about: saving indie bookstores and raising a disabled child in America.
+You can also read my appreciation for winemaker Juanita Swedenburg, a gutsy woman whose belief in the Constitution resulted in her fight against the commerce provisions of the Twenty-First Amendment (the repeal of Prohibition) that was argued before the Supreme Court.

 Serene Setting, Real World Dangers